 Have you suddenly lost important data that you absolutely need on your WD external hard drive?
 Even the well-made disks can fall prey to errors that can make you lose data.
+Luckily, there are softwares that can help you restore your files.
 You may wonder that is it possible to recover data from an external hard drive?
 And also what factors that cause external hard drive data loss?
 Let’s take a look at the answer from this article.

 Part 1.
 Factors That Cause External Hard Drive Data Loss